Here at The Oatley Academy of Visual Storytelling, we firmly believe that if we aren’t changing lives, then we aren’t doing our job.

 In 2015, she joined Team OA as an editorial assistant.

-Maike Venhofen: Instructor for The Storytellers’ Summit
+Maike Venhofen: Director of The Storytellers’ Summit

 A storyteller at heart, she is always looking for ways to infuse her work with genuine emotion and whimsy characters.
 Being interested in all wonders of the universe, her Amazon wishlist is infinite and would take her more than a lifetime to read.